-NB: Bill was tabled in 2020 to add understanding of Indigenous languages to the Education Act.
-The Kehkimin Wolastoqey Language Immersion School was established in Fredericton in 2022.
+NB: New Brunswick's revised Education Act (2021) now includes the goal of fostering a better understanding of Indigenous history, culture and languages among all students.
+The Kehkimin Wolastogey Language Immersion School was established in Fredericton in 2022.

-PE: Mi'kmaq language and culture classes are offered at the K to Grade 6 level at John J. Sark Memorial School on Lennox Island.
+PE: On Prince Edward Island, Mi'kmaq language and culture classes are offered at the K to Grade 6 level at John J. Sark Memorial School on Lennox Island.